cornwallisna/cw_website/index.md

 To keep on the latest, add the [CNA Calendar](/calendar.html) to your Google/Apple calendars!

-#  Open Positions
+#  Open Positions:

 * **Treasurer:** Our Treasurer would like to retire from this position so we are asking for someone to step forward and volunteer to serve.
 * The current Treasurer is willing to stay on to help transition/ and on board a new Treasurer.
-Again please consider volunteering.

-* **Website Team & Website content support.** Volunteers are needed for these key positions.
+* **Website Team & Website content support.**

+* Volunteers are needed for these key positions.
 Contact us at [cornwallisna@gmail.com](cornwallisna@gmail.com) for details.

 * **Note: we welcome news worthy articles from all members.
 Please feel free to write up an article and submit to the website content team.**